Tech-Assasins/.github/profile/README.md

 Target is simple: Create software to kill as many monopolies as possible.

 You can earn money from it.
-But no more monopolies.
+But no more monopolies unless it's your.

 F.e: Create Service like youtube and make it populary.
 Yes you can.